CSharp-Pills-15mg/Disposable-Pattern/doc/06 - Fixing the Finalizer.md

 In the previous session we identified two more issues:

 - **Issue 3 - The finalizer is unnecessary executed**
-  - After the `Dispose()` is manually executed, the finalizer can be ignored, but it will still be executed by the Garbage Collector, delaying the destruction of the object.
+  - After the `Dispose()` is manually executed, the finalizer brings no additional value, but it will still be executed by the Garbage Collector, delaying the destruction of the object.

 - **Issue 4 - The finalizer will throw an exception**